JohnSnowLabs/spark-nlp/docs/en/ocr.md

 ### TesseractOCR

-`TesseractOCR` runs Tesseract OCR for input image.
+`TesseractOCR` runs Tesseract OCR for input image, return recognized text to _outputCol_ and positions with font size to 'positions' column.

 #### Input Columns